Emil Richards: Biography

+Early life

+Richards was born in Hartford, Connecticut to Italian immigrant parents who ran a meat market.

 Musician

 Richards began playing the xylophone aged six.
 In High School, he performed with the Hartford Symphony Orchestra.
 He studied with Al Lepak at the Hartt School of Music in Hartford, graduating in 1952.
 After being drafted, he belonged to an Army band in Japan and played with Toshiko Akiyoshi.
 He cited Lionel Hampton as his first and biggest influence on vibraphone.

 In 1954, Richards moved to New York City, where he played with Charles Mingus, Ed Shaughnessy, and Ed Thigpen while doing studio recordings for Perry Como, the Ray Charles Singers, and Mitchell Ayres.
 For about three years, he was a member of a group led by George Shearing, then moved to Los Angeles and worked with Don Ellis and Paul Horn.
 He led his own band, the Microtonal Blues Band, and spent time with composer and inventor Harry Partch.
 As a sideman, he accompanied George Harrison on tour and recorded with Frank Sinatra, Frank Zappa, Doris Day, Judy Garland, Nelson Riddle, Steely Dan, and Sarah Vaughan.

 Richards worked often as a studio musician for movies and television.
 His credits include playing bongos on the theme song for the television program Mission: Impossible.
 Other television work included finger snaps for the Addams Family theme, and xylophone work for the opening theme of The Simpsons.
 He led a band with Joe Porcaro, and he released a solo album, The Wonderful World of Percussion.
+His mallet pupils included Morten Grønvad, Stan Levey and Bo Wagner.
 Richards died on December 13, 2019.